grafluxe/git-continuous-integration-workflow/README.md

 Remove outdated short term branches as needed (from local and remote).
 Ever so often, run maintenance tasks such as [git-gc](https://git-scm.com/docs/git-gc).

-## Why You Should Use Non fast-forward Merge Commits to Master
+## Use Non fast-forward Merge Commits to Master

 Let's say a month into a project, you have to review a feature you added many weeks ago (feature SE-3485 in the below sample repo).
 At this point your feature branch is gone, so you need to look in master.
 If you used the `no-ff` flag